rbrusnicki/Robust-GNC-LMI-Lyapynov-Supplementary-Material/README.md

 <details>
 <summary> <h5> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.2.4 Result analysis </h5> </summary>

+In summary, the successful results achieved are as follows:

+• **Roll Rate:**
+  - Stable flights achieved with fixed roll rates up to 190 °/s;
+  - 0.2 degrees of fin incidents angle resulting in a final roll rate around 190 °/s.

+• **Wind:**
+  - Stable flights achieved with winds up to 30 m/s from all directions;
+  - Fin incident angle of 0.05°, 0.10°, 0.15°, and 0.20° used during the tests;
+  - 3 sets of measured wind situation (from Alcântara) had been applied, including gust and shear winds up to 40 m/s, with fin incident angle of 0.1°.

+• **Nozzle misalignment:**
+  - Nozzle misalignment of 0.4°;
+  - Winds up to 20 m/s from all directions included;
+  - Fin incident angle up to 0.2° included (final roll rate of 190 °/s).

+• **Nozzle eccentricity:**
+  - Nozzle eccentricity of 0.02 m included;
+  - Nozzle misalignment of 0.4°;
+  - Fin incident angle of 0.2°.

+• **Motor Performance Variation (M<sub>α</sub>):**
+  - -20% of thrust included.

+• **Aerodynamic Coefficient Variation (M<sub>β</sub>):**
+  - 35% in aerodynamic effects included.

+• **INS misalignment:**
+  - The controller was able to perform a nominal flight even with a simulated misplacement of the INS of 0.5° in all axes of rotation.

+• **Eigen Frequencies:**
+  - The filter implemented in the FCC successfully removed the eigenfrequency of 20Hz included in the DMARS attitude data – not inducing rocket natural resonances.

+<br><br>

 <p align="center">
 <img src="Chapter-04-Results-and-Analysis/59.png" alt="Result Analysis" title="HIL result analysis" style="margin: 0 auto; max-width: 400px">